Henry Prittie, 1st Baron Dunalley

 Henry Prittie, 1st Baron Dunalley (3 October 1743 – 3 January 1801) was an Irish peer and Member of Parliament.

 Prittie was the son of Henry Prittie of Kilboy, County Tipperary.
 He was elected to the Irish House of Commons for Banagher in 1767, a seat he held until 1768.
-He then represented Gowran from 1769 to 1776 and Tipperary from 1776 to 1790.
+He then represented Gowran from 1769 to 1776 and County Tipperary from 1776 to 1790.
 Prittie was appointed High Sheriff of Tipperary in 1770.
 He was raised to the Peerage of Ireland as Baron Dunalley, of Kilboy, in the County of Tipperary on 31 July 1800.

 Lord Dunalley married Catherine Sadlier, daughter of Francis Sadlier.
 They had seven children: